dlond/dev-env/README.md

 We can't specify branches for gh templates yet, so we have to do it the long way.
 * git clone --branch [environment] git@github.com:dlond/dev-env.git [project-name]
 * cd [project-name]
+* echo > README.md
 * rm -rf .git && git init

-The project repo owns the dev-env now, the rest is routine.
+The project repo now owns the dev-env template, the rest is routine.
-* git remote add origin git@github.com:dlond/[project-name]
-* touch README.md
 * git add .
 * git commit -m "Initial commit"
+* gh repo create
+* git push

 To activate the environment
 * nix develop .env